 Who Should Use What

-Detection engineers — Security-Detections-MCP is the standout.
-Automated TTP extraction, coverage gap analysis, and detection generation across SIEM formats is genuinely useful, not just a data access layer.
+Detection engineers — Security-Detections-MCP is the standout with 81 tools and 8,200+ rules across 6 formats.
+Automated TTP extraction, coverage gap analysis, and detection generation across SIEM formats.

-Forensic analysts — Volatility MCP makes memory analysis more accessible.
-REMnux MCP encodes expert malware analysis knowledge. winforensics-mcp covers Windows artifact analysis.
+Forensic analysts — Volatility MCP for memory analysis.
+REMnux MCP for expert-level malware analysis tool selection. winforensics-mcp and EventWhisper for Windows artifacts.
+Velociraptor MCP for endpoint collection and VQL queries.
 Disk forensics (Autopsy, Sleuth Kit) remains a gap.

-Threat intelligence teams — Google’s GTI server for VirusTotal enterprise users, community servers for free-tier VirusTotal, MISP MCP for threat sharing platforms, MITRE ATT&CK servers for framework queries.
+Threat intelligence teams — Google’s GTI server for VirusTotal enterprise users, community servers for free-tier VirusTotal, MISP MCP for threat sharing, MITRE ATT&CK servers for framework queries.

 What’s Missing